-Loyola's Public Safety Emergency Communications Dispatch Center (ECDC) is a state of the art monitoring point for all emergency calls and non-emergency calls after business hours.
-The ECDCis staffed by highly trained public safety dispatchers 24 hours a day, seven days a week.
+Loyola's Public Safety Communications Dispatch Center is a state of the art monitoring point for all emergency calls and non-emergency calls after business hours.
+The center is staffed by highly trained public safety dispatchers 24 hours a day, seven days a week.
 Public safety dispatchers are adept at thinking clearly in cases of emergencies, prioritizing calls, and effectively assisting campus police in detecting, deterring, and resolving crimes and incidents.

 The duties of public safety dispatchers are an important component of the departmental operation including call taking, dispatching campus police officers to calls for service and emergencies, monitoring alarm systems, monitoring CCTV and monitoring the access control system.
 Monitoring the 911 system which incorporates the two graduate centers and Belvedere Square clinic.

 Public Safety dispatchers receive thousands of phone calls every year for information, services, and complaints as well as emergency calls.
 Public Safety dispatchers are the initial contact with the public and have the large responsibility in each instance of portraying the professionalism and customer service skills that will leave the public with a lasting positive image of the University.
 Public Safety dispatchers send campus police officers to all emergencies and requests for service .
 Public safety dispatchers coordinate the campus police officers with that of external emergency response agencies.

 The CCTV (Closed Circuit Television) System is used to monitor the activities on Evergreen, Columbia and Timonium campuses, and the Belvedere Clinical Center.
 Public safety dispatchers monitor the CCTV System 24 hours a day, seven days a week.
 The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool in a reactive capacity.